-A healthy school is a place where students have many opportunities – in the classroom, and in every aspect of their school experience – to foster their healthy physical, mental, social and intellectual development.
+A healthy school is a place where students have many opportunities to foster their healthy physical, mental, social and intellectual development.
 Healthy schools work with partners from the health and education sectors, and with those from the broader community, to support students to develop healthy habits that will last a lifetime.

 We partner with many provincial and national organizations to inform and enable students, teachers and parents to create healthier school communities.